In this guide, I’ll show you how to remove local admin rights using group policy.

 Both scenarios can be mitigated by getting control of your local admin groups.
 Now… Let’s move on to the tutorial.

-How to Remove users From The local admin group with group policy
+How to Remove Users From The local Administrators Group with Group Policy

 First, let’s check a computer and see what accounts are in the local administrator group.
 This can easily be done by using the following PowerShell command.